evolarjun/amr/docs/Running-AMRFinder.md

 not be screened if only a protein file is provided.
 To screen known Shigella mutations use Escherichia as the organism.

-`-u` or `--update` Download the latest version of the AMRFinder database to the default location (location of the AMRFinder binaries/data).
+`-u` or `--update` Download the latest version of the AMRFinderPlus database to the default location (location of the AMRFinderPlus binaries/data).
 Creates a directory under `data` in the format YYYY-MM-DD.<version> (e.g., `2019-03-06.1`).

 ## Less frequently used options:

 `--threads <#>` The number of threads to use for processing.
-AMRFinder defaults to 4 on hosts with >= 4 cores.
+AMRFinderPlus defaults to 4 on hosts with >= 4 cores.
 Setting this number higher than the number of cores on the running host may cause `blastp` to fail.
 Using more than 4 threads may speed up searches with nucleotide sequences, but will have little effect if only protein is used as the input.

-`-o <output_file>` Print AMRFinder output to a file instead of standard out.
+`-o <output_file>` Print AMRFinderPlus output to a file instead of standard out.

-`-q` suppress the printing of status messages to standard error while AMRFinder is running.
+`-q` suppress the printing of status messages to standard error while AMRFinderPlus is running.
 Error messages will still be printed.

 `-d <database_dir>` or `--database <database_dir>` Use an alternate database directory.
 This can be useful if you want to run an analysis with a database version that is not the latest.
-This should point to the directory containing the full AMRFinder database files.
+This should point to the directory containing the full AMRFinderPlus database files.
 It is possible to create your own custom databases, but it is not a trivial exercise.
-See [AMRFinder database](AMRFinder-database.md) for details on the format.
+See [AMRFinderPlus database](AMRFinder-database.md) for details on the format.

 `-i <0-1>` or `--ident_min <0-1>` Minimum identity for a blast-based hit hit